ahmostafa147/League-of-Legend-Winning-Prediction/README.md

 |  3 | ESPORTSTMNT06_2753012 | Blue   | bot        | Ezreal     |        1 |       5 |          13 |     0.441215  |
 |  4 | ESPORTSTMNT06_2753012 | Blue   | sup        | Karma      |        1 |       0 |          13 |     0.0595359 |

-These are the first 5 rows of the cleaned dataframe:
+Below are the first 5 rows of the cleaned dataframe:

 | side   | champion   |   result |   teamkills |   damageshare | has_more_kills   |
 |:-------|:-----------|---------:|------------:|--------------:|:-----------------|